Online Roulette’s House Edge Beats the Need to Rig It

 The same principle applies online.
 Live dealer roulette isn’t RNG-based; the results come from genuine equipment, not computer code.
 That said, modern technology can blur the lines.
 With AI, a “dealer” could act as a host while software dictates the outcome, rigged to favor the house.

 The risk is even greater with purely virtual games.
-Still, “possible” doesn’t mean “common,” especially not when gambling at legit sites.
+Still, “possible” doesn’t mean “common,” especially not when gambling at regulated or reputable offshore sites.
 The whole point of licensing bodies and independent auditors is to make sure approved games stay fair.

 How to Spot Rigged or Unfair Roulette